ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 preferred method for many users.

 To download the remote client, see the
-[ARM developer download pages](https://developer.arm.com/downloads/-/arm-forge).
+[Arm developer download pages](https://developer.arm.com/downloads/-/arm-forge).
 Version 21.0.3 is known to work at the time of writing.
+Connecting with the remote client is discussed below.

 !!! note